KarthikKannan1/MUR2027/README.md

 ### Design Reasoning

-1. **Vehicle data collection** — STM32 running Zephyr continues to handle vehicle logic and collect sensor data, with communication between vehicle components over CAN Bus.
+1. **Vehicle data collection**: STM32 running Zephyr continues to handle vehicle logic and collect sensor data, with communication between vehicle components over CAN Bus.
 A dedicated telemetry node listens to required CAN messages (vehicle speed, etc.), separating telemetry from operations.
-2. **Wireless communication** — 5 GHz Wi-Fi is used because telemetry data itself requires low bandwidth, and Wi-Fi provides lower latency and higher throughput than alternatives like LoRa or Bluetooth.
+2. **Wireless communication**: 5 GHz Wi-Fi is used because telemetry data itself requires low bandwidth, and Wi-Fi provides lower latency and higher throughput than alternatives like LoRa or Bluetooth.
-3. **Trackside data processing** — a ground station computer receives and processes incoming telemetry.
+3. **Trackside data processing**: a ground station computer receives and processes incoming telemetry.
 The receiver decodes CAN messages using `python-can` and `cantools`, converting raw CAN frames into readable values, which are then stored in PostgreSQL.
 If telemetry volume increases in future seasons, `TimescaleDB` could be layered on top since it's designed for time-series data.
-4. **Visualization** — Grafana is used for the live telemetry dashboard since it's designed for real-time metrics, integrates well with PostgreSQL, and lets both engineers and spectators view live vehicle performance data.
+4. **Visualization**: Grafana is used for the live telemetry dashboard since it's designed for real-time metrics, integrates well with PostgreSQL, and lets both engineers and spectators view live vehicle performance data.
 It can also feed OBS to overlay information onto a livestream.
-5. **Post-session analytics** — Python, Pandas, and Jupyter Notebook handle ETL and analysis of historical telemetry.
+5. **Post-session analytics**: Python, Pandas, and Jupyter Notebook handle ETL and analysis of historical telemetry.
 Processed results feed back into PostgreSQL so future dashboards and analysis tools can access enriched data.
 Apache Airflow could become useful if the team eventually needs an automated reporting pipeline or large-scale data processing.

 This architecture prioritizes reliability, simplicity, and maintainability using widely adopted, well-supported technologies.
 Keeping the live pipeline lightweight and performing more advanced analytics after each session lets the team deliver a responsive public dashboard without compromising vehicle performance or adding unnecessary system complexity, while providing a foundation that can expand in future seasons.